Children’s Program

 In the spirit of a cooperative religious community, adults with or without children in the R.E. program participate in the shared teaching of Unitarian Universalism.
 In accordance with our Safe Congregation practices, volunteers provide a necessary second adult during activities with children and youth.

 Classroom assistants can help prepare snacks, join children in the garden, share stories or talents or play a simpler supporting role.
 They are an important addition to our classrooms and help our children to be part of an intergenerational experience.
-If you would like to volunteer in an R.E. classroom, we can connect you with Neighborhood Team leaders who are in charge of scheduling volunteers.
+If you would like to volunteer in an R.E. classroom, we invite you to join your Neighborhood Team, whose leaders schedule the R.E. volunteers.

 For More Information